What is Ultrasound In Radiology Imaging?

 E. Urology

 Ultrasound is commonly used in urology to evaluate the kidneys, bladder, and male reproductive organs.
-It can help diagnose conditions such as kidney stones, bladder tumors, or enlarged prostate.
+It can help diagnose conditions such as kidney stones, bladder tumors, or an enlarged prostate.
 In addition, transrectal ultrasound is often used to examine the prostate gland, particularly in the assessment of prostate cancer.

 F. Breast Ultrasound